-California is continuing its leadership in addressing climate change and air pollution.
+While the California wildfire threat is currently SCE's operational focus, California is continuing its leadership in addressing climate change and air pollution.
 The state's approved greenhouse gas (GHG) goals call for a 40 percent reduction in GHG emissions from 1990 levels by 2030 and an 80 percent reduction by 2050.
 Air quality goals include a 90 percent reduction in emissions of nitrogen oxides from 2010 levels in some of the state's most polluted areas by 2032.
 Meeting environmental goals of this magnitude will require fundamental changes to infrastructure and transportation and, at the same time, can also help the California economy by creating new jobs.
-But these policy goals cannot be achieved by the electric sector alone.
+In November of 2017 SCE published its Clean Power and Electrification Pathway, which is an integrated approach to reduce GHG emissions and air pollution by taking action in three California economic sectors: electricity, transportation and buildings.
+It builds on existing state policies and uses a combination of measures to produce the most cost-effective and feasible path forward among the options studied.